Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 ### Partnership Preferences Form: 2 points

 Filling out the [Project 3 Partnership Preferences Form](https://forms.gle/RTjyhVitifNzfXz78) is worth 2 points for this project.
-You must fill out the form by **Thursdat, November 2nd at 11:59pm** to get these points.
+You must fill out the form by **Friday, November 3rd at 4:59pm** to get these points.

 ### Autograders: 12 points